visioncortex/SymCode/symcode/doc/symcode.md

 The trace of all 1's, which happens when all four quadrants of the symbol share (approximately) the same number of dots, represents about one-third of the entire Acute32.
 This makes approximately one-third of the searches scan through 12 symbol images, which is 4 times that of most of the rest, which only scan through 3 symbol images.

-Our solution here is once again adding more comparisons... well, it turns out only one extra comparison suffices.
+Our solution here is one more comparison.

 ![efgh (top/bottom/left/right) grid](img/efgh_grid.png)